rjjrbatarao/MikroDev/README.md

 This is a library to communicate with the included esp8266 mikro shield firmware.
 Why MikroDev? because this is an esp8266 mikrotik api for developers.
 This library currently supports Arduino uno, mega, esp8266 and stm32f103cxxx
+Note: this is master -> slave communication library

 ### Features